DevOps-Training-AJK/DevOps-SelfLearning/Ansible/ansible-vault/README.md

    <img width="765" alt="image" src="https://github.com/user-attachments/assets/63bd1906-242a-4b2d-8efd-f2061b728e8c" />

 4. Once yml file was created.
-Please upadte the input in host.ini file and check the connectivity using "ansible -i ./host.ini -m ping linux --ask-vault-pass"
+Please upadte the input in host.ini file and check the connectivity using "**ansible -i ./host.ini -m ping linux --ask-vault-pass**"

 5. Once connectivity success.
-Please run "ansible-playbook -i host.ini ansible-yml --ask-vault-pass"
+Please run "**ansible-playbook -i host.ini ansible-yml --ask-vault-pass**"

    (or)

    Create a .txt file in a centralized repo which you have access alone & update your vault password in it.

-   clone the centralized repo and run "ansible-playbook -i ../ajk/host.ini ../ajk/ansible.yml --vault-password-file=./ajk.txt"
+   clone the centralized repo and run "**ansible-playbook -i ../ajk/host.ini ../ajk/ansible.yml --vault-password-file=./ajk.txt**"
    NOTE: Please update the path of host.ini, ansible.yml & .txt file based on your env